Board of Directors

 Dick Baker is currently working on special projects for the area’s Wendy’s franchise owner.
 A leader in the Pensacola business community, Mr. Baker has been involved for many years in residential subdivision development and banking in Escambia and Santa Rosa counties.
 Mr. Baker currently serves on the boards of the University of West Florida and Sacred Heart Health Systems and he is the recipient of the Pensacola Bay Area Chamber of Commerce PACE Community Leader of the Year award for past service with other community organizations.

 Carol H. Carlan is the former President of Wachovia Bank.
 Ms. Carlan serves on various boards including the Pensacola Junior College Board of Trustees, PACE Center for Girls, and the Advisory Board for the University of West Florida School of Business.
 She is a Foundation Board Member of West Florida Rehab Institute.

 William S. Dalton

-William S. Dalton is the vice chair of the IHMC Board of Directors.
+William S. Dalton is the chair of the IHMC Board of Directors.
 He is also Founder and CEO of M2Gen®, a national biotechnology subsidiary of Moffitt Cancer Center.
 Dr. Dalton received his Ph.D. in toxicology and medical life sciences and his M.D. degree from Indiana University.
 He is interested in developing approaches to enhance access to health care and developing evidence-based methods of evaluating and integrating new technologies into the standard of care.